Tylerus/Tylerus.github.io/_posts/2025-01-01-Albums-Listening.md

 4. Blue Rev
 5. Highway 61 Revisited
 6. Rumours
+7. Blood On The Tracks

 ***
 ### On Deck (have not listened to yet, and in no special order)
 #### *Got an album you want to add?
 Reach out, and I'll probably add it.*
-Blood on the tracks - Bob Dylan
 I never loved a man the way I loved you - Aretha franklin The banana album - velvet underground
 Enter the wu tang - wu tang clan